yikai82/ML-Project-NYSX/demo/Readme.md

 docker compose -f docker-compose-demo.yml stop # Stop the container docker compose -f docker-compose-demo.yml down -v # clear up all the volumne
 ```

+⚠️ `docker compose down -v` will delete all container volumes and reset everything to a clean state.
+ONLY Use this only if there is no real production or important data.